 It doesn’t matter what the nature of your business is—you have valuable information to offer.
 Use this opportunity to educate and engage potential customers, build credibility, and position your brand as an industry thought leader.

 Consider hosting a virtual event or webinar that people can tune into, whether as a one-off event or a series.
 For example, business owners are well-positioned to provide graduating seniors with interview tips or to hold a class on entrepreneurship basics.
-You might also consider fun events, like a DIY craft workshop, a cooking class, or a virtual group workout.
+You might also consider fun events, like a DIY craft workshop, cooking class, or virtual group workout.